LioK251/mp3converter/README.md

   - Enable HTTPS with `FORCE_HTTPS=true`
   - Configure firewall rules
   - Use a reverse proxy (nginx, Apache)
-  - Implement rate limiting (already included)
+  - Consider implementing rate limiting and file size restrictions for production use

 ## 📝 License